Ivo-Balbaert/The_Way_to_Jai/book/6_bool_and_number_types.md

 */
 ```

-These format* procs give additional functionality for formatting integers and floating numbers.
-They are defined in Print.jai in the _Basic_ module and return Formatter data structures.
-The print functions know how to use Formatters as control structures.
+These `format` procs give additional functionality for formatting integers and floating numbers.
+They are defined in Print.jai in the _Basic_ module and return a `Formatter` data structure.
+The print function knows how to use a Formatter as control structure.

 **formatInt** :: (value : Any, base := 10, minimum_digits := 1, digits_per_comma : u16 = 0, comma_string := "") -> FormatInt

 **formatFloat** :: (value : Any, width := -1, trailing_width := -1, mode := FormatFloat.Mode.DECIMAL, zero_removal := FormatFloat.Zero_Removal.YES) -> FormatFloat

-Additionally, you can use print_style.default_format_int and print_style.default_format_float from the context, which contains default Formatters (see § 25.8).
+Additionally, you can use `print_style.default_format_int` and `print_style.default_format_float` from the context, which contains default Formatters (see § 25.8).

 ### 6.2.9 Random numbers
 See *6.6_random.jai*: